 Color coding helps students easily identify the beginning, middle, and ending sounds in a word.
 It also helps with directionality, as it prompts the students to read from left to right.

 One of the first color coded phoneme segmentation activities we begin with is CVC Puzzles.
 As you can see, the first phoneme is colored green, the middle is yellow, and the ending is red.
 The broken pictures provide just right amount of support for students to be able to assemble each puzzle.
-Once they have correctly assembled all three pieces, we go back and touch each letter as we say the sound.
-Then, we slide our finger under the completed puzzle and blend the sounds together to form the word.

 I also like to give one piece to each student, so that three students have a piece.
 Each student will say the sound for the letter they have… make sure the students are sitting in the correct order for the word.
 After saying all three sounds, they blend the sounds together to form the word.
 Lastly, they assemble the pieces to make the picture to see if they were correct.
 My kiddos love these puzzles because it is like a game to them… and who doesn’t love a game!